 WINHELLER Advises LiteBit in BaFin Approval Proceedings For Crypto Custody Business

-The federal government has decided not to include the crypto custody business in the Money Laundering Act, but in the Banking Act.
+The German government has decided not to include the crypto custody business in the Money Laundering Act, but in the German Banking Act.
 According to the law, the crypto custody business is to become a financial service.

-Companies wishing to offer crypto custody services in Germany should prepare the application for permission as soon as possible.
-A transitional provision allows the crypto custody business to be provided once the law has been passed, provided the BaFin is informed by February 01, 2020, and the complete application for permission is submitted by June 30, 2020.
+Companies wishing to offer crypto asset custody services in Germany should prepare the application for permission as soon as possible.
+The transitional provision that allowed crypto custody solutions to be offered even after the Act came into force if the BaFin had been informed of this by February 01, 2020, and a request for permission had been submitted is now no longer in force.